-The European Medicines Agency's Committee for Medicinal Products for Veterinary Use (CVMP) prepares scientific guidelines in consultation with regulatory authorities in the European Union (EU) Member States, to help applicants prepare marketing-authorisation applications for human medicines.
-Guidelines provide a basis for practical harmonisation of how the EU Member States and the Agency interpret and apply the detailed requirements for the demonstration of quality, safety and efficacy that are in the Community directives.
+The European Medicines Agency's Committee for Medicinal Products for Veterinary Use prepares scientific guidelines in consultation with regulatory authorities in the European Union (EU) Member States, to help applicants prepare marketing authorisation applications for veterinary medicines.
+Guidelines reflect a harmonised approach of the EU Member States and the Agency on how to interpret and apply the requirements for the demonstration of quality, safety and efficacy set out in the Community directives.

 The Agency strongly encourages applicants and marketing authorisation holders to follow these guidelines.
 Applicants need to justify deviations from guidelines fully in their applications at the time of submission.
 Before that, they should seek scientific advice, to discuss any proposed deviations during medicine development.